tapyu/to-rm-latex-input/README.md

 The following procedure works on Ubuntu 22.04.3.

-Install the necessary packages:
+Install the necessary packages [CAVEAT: I am not sure whether it is really necessary]:

     $ sudo apt-get install im-config ibus-table ibus-table-latex

 This command launches a pop-up window to choose the input method configuration.
-Choose `ibus`:
+Choose `ibus` [CAVEAT: I am not sure whether it is really necessary]:

     im-config